 1. Walking Around the Banff Townsite

-Built in a charming rustic, mountain village style, getting around Banff Town by walking is a pleasure.
-As one of the best free things to do in Banff, you’ll love enjoying the views of the surrounding majestic mountains while strolling along historic Banff Avenue.
+Built in a charming rustic, mountain village style, getting around the Town of Banff by walking is a pleasure.
+As one of the best free things to do in Banff, you’ll love enjoying the views of the surrounding majestic Canadian Rockies while strolling along historic Banff Avenue.

 If you can take your eyes off the mountains long enough, you’ll be treated to fun & enticing window displays from the local merchants and restaurants.
-The mountain candy and chocolatier shops are especially hard to pass by without going in, especially if visiting Banff with kids!
+The mountain candy and chocolatier shops are especially hard to pass by without going in, especially if you are visiting Banff with kids!

 You’ll appreciate how compact the Town of Banff is.
-The main commercial area of Banff Avenue, which runs from the Bow River (near Buffalo Street) to Moose Street, is a mere 0.9km long.
+The main commercial area of Banff Avenue, which runs from the Bow River (near Buffalo Street) to Moose Street, is a mere 0.9 km (0.6 miles) long.
 It’ll only take you approximately 10 minutes to walk from end-to-end, but chances are you’ll find many reasons to stop along the way!

 Many of the things to do in Banff are found in the town centre and are easily reachable by foot including the Whyte Museum of the Canadian Rockies, the Banff Park Museum, Central Park and the Banff Visitor Centre.

 2. Getting Around Banff by Bus

 Don’t think that you’ll be stuck in town if you come to Banff without a car.
 The Roam Public Transit system makes it easy getting around Banff National Park without a car.
-You don’t even need to carry a pile of loonies ($1 coins) in your pocket, simply download their app and pay for your Roam fares on your phone.
+You don’t even need to carry a pile of loonies ($1 coins) in your pocket for bus fare, simply download their app and pay for your Roam fares on your phone.

-Roam operates four year-round routes around Banff National Park which are good for Banff sightseeing:
+The Roam public transit system operates four year-round routes around Banff National Park which are all good for Banff sightseeing without a car:

 Roam Route 1 – Sulphur Mountain

-The Sulphur Mountain bus route runs the full length of Banff Avenue, across the Bow River and up the side of Sulphur Mountain to the Banff Upper Hot Springs and the Banff Gondola.
+The Sulphur Mountain Roam bus route runs the full length of Banff Avenue, across the Bow River and up the side of Sulphur Mountain to the Banff Upper Hot Springs and the Banff Gondola.

 Banff attractions along Roam Transit Route 1: